conan-io/docs/howtos/other_languages_package_manager/python.rst

         r = pypoco.Random()
         return r.nextFloat()

-The *conanfile.py* has a few more lines than the above, but it is still quite easy to understand:
+The *conanfile.py* is a bit longer, but is still quite easy to understand:

 .. code-block:: python
    :caption: *conanfile.py*